Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 - Time: 30 to 60 minutes per day, five to seven days per week, for four weeks

-- Rating range: this plan is optimal for 800 to 1800 players.
+- Rating range: this plan is optimal for rapid players in the 800 to 1800 range.
 Below 800, spend more time on tactics.
 Above 1800, see how deep to study by rating

 Week 1, PICK: Choose Your Openings (Days 1-7)

-The goal this week is to commit to a narrow repertoire: one White opening, plus one Black defense against 1.e4 and one against 1.d4.
+The goal this week is to commit to a narrow repertoire: one White opening, plus one Black defence against 1.e4 and one against 1.d4.
 Three openings, no more.
 Breadth comes later.

 Pick by style, not by fashion